Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 "It’s the taste of challenge.
 Winning with so much tension gives more satisfaction".

 At McLaren, unlike the opponents, there is satisfaction after free practice.
-Hakkinen the outside most of all:
+Hakkinen most of all:

 "This is a unique circuit, dirty and with many wedges: traction and balance are essential.
 Our engineers exceeded my expectations.
 The change of attitude in the second hour gave me a perfect car".

-On Sunday, the Finn and Coulthard will be able to match the record of victories for McLaren drivers (twenty-five, record held by the historic couple Senna-Prost):
+On Sunday, the Finn and Coulthard will be able to match the record of victories as McLaren drivers (twenty-five, record held by the historic couple Senna-Prost):

 "It would be a great time, but I look forward to the end of the race to celebrate it with David.
 A nice couple Senna and Prost.
 Great example for me and David.
 And in the future we will do better, because we will continue to work together".